re-ops/re-docs/quickstart/README.md

 Setup prerequisites:

- * Ubuntu 20.04 with 4 core and 8GB of RAM.
+ * [Ubuntu 20.04](https://releases.ubuntu.com/20.04/) (on either visualized or physical hardware) with 4 cores and 8GB of RAM.
  * [Amazon correto 8](https://docs.aws.amazon.com/corretto/latest/corretto-8-ug/downloads-list.html) JDK (installable from a DEB file).

-Note:

-  * The automated setup process will install LXD and additional tooling, make sure to run the following on a machine you are comfortable with making those changes to (a VM).
+Note: The automated setup process will install LXD and additional tooling, make sure to run the following on a machine you are comfortable with making those changes to.

-If you have already make sure to install Amazon corretto JDK 8:
+If you haven't already make sure to install Amazon corretto JDK 8:

 ```bash
 wget https://corretto.aws/downloads/latest/amazon-corretto-8-x64-linux-jdk.deb